Project III 2026-27

 Description

 The theory of permutations touches several areas of mathematics such as discrete mathematics, group theory, representation theory and probability.
-Although permutations appear to be simple, they mask interesting mathematical structure.
-For instance, suppose you collect hats from N individuals and randomly re-distribute the hats back.
-The expected number of people who get their own hat back is 1, and the probability that no one gets their own hat back is about 1/e(!).
+Although permutations appear to be simple, they mask interesting mathematical structures underneath.
+For instance, suppose you collect hats from N individuals and randomly re-distribute the hats to them.
+The expected number of people who get their own hat back is about 1.
+We can even identify the (random) number of people who get their own hats back.
+How can we do this?

 • The RSK bijection and Young tableaux